 - 8 different high protein, healthy breakfast ideas for teens

-The Benefits of a Healthy, Hearty Breakfast
+The Benefits of a Hearty and Healthy Breakfast for Teens

 It can be really hard to get teens to eat breakfast, let alone a high protein one.